codeSliver/Cars/README.md

 ## Technical Details

 ### Third Party
-- No Third Party library is used and everything is build using native iOS components.
+- MBProgressHud is used for showing the spinner view while cars are being fetched from the server.

 ### App Architecture
 - MVVM Architecture is used in the app.